SwineCoder101/rs-wasm-experiment/README.md

 ## License

-This is a proof of concept project.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.